Senate Narrowly Approves Budget, an Ostensibly Easy Hurdle on Road to Tax Cuts

 But when you scratch the surface, there are many reasons Republicans should still be extremely concerned about their effort to deliver a bill to President Trump by Christmas — which is quite an ambitious timeline.

 Since Democrats aren’t going to help them pass large tax cuts for corporations and rich people, Republicans have turned to budget reconciliation, as they did with their failed Obamacare push.
-That allows them to pass tax cuts with just 51 Republican votes, but they have to follow a multi-step legislative process that’s even more convoluted than usual.
+That allows them to pass tax cuts with just 51 Republican votes, but they have to follow a multistep legislative process that’s even more convoluted than usual.

 As Vox’s Tara Golshan explained, enacting tax reform is a four-step process, and passing a budget resolution is the first and the easiest.
 While the budget resolution proposed various spending and entitlement cuts over the next decade, it was widely acknowledged that the vote was just about setting the stage for passing tax cuts via reconciliation.

 “This budget is a sham.
-It’s a fraud that’s been perpetrated for the last 43 years since the Budget Act of 1974,” said Republican Senator David Perdue.
+It’s a fraud that’s been perpetrated for the last 43 years since the Budget Act of 1974,” said Republican senator David Perdue.
 “The only reason we’re doing the budget like this, 18 days after the beginning of our fiscal year, is to get to a vehicle to get tax done this year.”

-The budget reconciliation was expected to pass, but the vote was a bit more suspenseful than it should have been, since a few GOP senators are ill, and/or on the outs with President Trump.
+The budget reconciliation was expected to pass, but the vote was a bit more suspenseful than it should have been, since a few GOP senators are ill and/or on the outs with President Trump.
 It passed during Thursday night’s “vote-a-rama,” 51 to 49.
 Senator Rand Paul, who demanded bigger spending cuts, was the only Republican to vote no. Republicans can only afford to lose two votes, and Paul wasn’t the only senator to suggest it will be hard to win his support for whatever tax bill eventually emerges:

 Republicans did make significant progress on another front.
 The House and Senate GOP leadership reached a deal on Thursday and amended the Senate version of the bill to make it acceptable to House conservatives.
 While the House version called for $203 billion in spending cuts and a deficit-neutral package, Politico reports that they accepted the Senate’s $1.5 trillion deficit increase.